V/Line VLocity: Introduction to long-distance services

-In the lead up to the 2018 Victorian election, opposition leader Matthew Guy announced that his party, if elected to government, would order 16 six car VLocity variants from Bombardier for dedicated long-distance operation with catering and first class facilities.
-However, the Coalition did not win the election.
+In the lead-up to the 2018 Victorian election, opposition leader Matthew Guy announced that the Coalition would order 16 6-car VLocity variants from Bombardier for dedicated long-distance operation, with catering and first class facilities, but the Coalition did not win the election.

 From May 2018, improvements to level crossing infrastructure saw VLocity test runs to Bairnsdale, ahead of an introduction to revenue service on the line later in the year.
 At the same time, government representatives announced that the long-haul variant of the VLocity would include onboard refreshment facilities and improved seats.
-A media event was held at Bairnsdale in July of that year, at which it was announced that 2 of 3 daily Bairnsdale trains would be taken over by VLocity sets.
+A media event was held at Bairnsdale in July of that year, at which it was announced that two of the three daily Bairnsdale services would be run by VLocity trains.

-In May 2018, the Rail Tram and Bus Union (RTBU) announced that it had received confirmation that a buffet facility would be included in new intermediate carriages, added to existing sets to form 4-car trains for long-distance services.
-This may explain the unique 15xx carriage numbering of the TMC Buffet equipped Trailer carriages compared to the normal TM 13/23xx number of standard trailer carriages but the 4th carriage idea was never implemented.
+In May 2018, the Rail Tram and Bus Union (RTBU) said it had received confirmation that a buffet facility would be included in new intermediate carriages, added to existing sets to form 4-car trains for long-distance services.
+Although the four-car configuration was never implemented, that plan may account for the unique 15xx numbering of the TMC buffet-equipped trailer cars, compared to the normal TM 13/23xx number of standard trailer cars.

-In April 2020, designs for standard gauge VLocity sets, to be used on the Albury line, were released by the Department of Transport, showing a standard 3-carriage layout with a centre trailer carriage kiosk.
+In April 2020, designs for standard gauge VLocity sets, to be used on the Albury line, were released by the Department of Transport, showing a standard 3-car layout with a buffet module in the centre trailer car.

-Standard gauge sets VS93 and VS94 entered service on 30 December 2021 on the Albury line.
+Standard gauge sets VS93 and VS94 entered service on the Albury line on 30 December 2021.

-As of June 2022, there were six 3-carriage standard gauge sets in service, numbered VS93-98.
-Albury services run as either 3 or 6 carriage sets depending on expected passenger numbers with a spare 3 carriage set from a Melbourne service stabled at Albury until required for a 6 carriage return journey.
+As of June 2022, there were six 3-car standard gauge sets in service, numbered VS93-98.
+Albury services run as either 3- or 6-car sets depending on expected passenger numbers, with a spare 3-car set from a Melbourne service stabled at Albury until required for a 6-car return journey.